fletchjp/MERG-Arduino-Software/DesignPatterns/README.md

 The Observer Pattern can then be use to provide for Observer objects to receive messages when a Subject object changes.

+The two patterns are also available combined so that all the objects of Composite are also Subjects for the Observer pattern.

 ## composite.h

 Implements the Composite Pattern

+This can be used on its own or with observer as well.

 ## observer.h

 Implements the Observer Pattern.

+This can be used on its own or with composite as well.

 ## combined.h

 Implements a pattern combining the Composite pattern with the Subjects of the Observer Pattern.
 It uses observer.h

+This header file should be used on its own instead of the other two.

 ## Usagee